 I work with several people of diverse services: the educational team, the supervisors, the kitchen staff, the inhabitants of the island and all the girls from all the classes who come of the entire Senegal and who all have different stories to tell me.
 I have to work other forms of intelligence than the mathematical learning: I have to remember the names and the faces of 250 students as well as the teachers and all the staff!
 I also practice several languages at the same time: English, German (a German girl is also doing an internship at the school) but also Wolof.
 I am already able to have some little discussions, especially about food!

-My missions are really diverse and very interesting: the first day, I gave a math lesson assisted by a teacher to understand the pedagogy and to have a first contact with girls.
-Since, I teach in autonomy math, physics, and chemistry in classes of different levels.
-I also give computer science classes and soon I will have to supervise practical works in physics and chemistry.
+My missions are really diverse and very interesting: the first day, I gave a maths lesson assisted by a teacher to understand the pedagogy and to have a first contact with girls.
+Since, I teach in autonomy maths, physics, and chemistry in classes of different levels.
+I also give computer science classes and I supervise practical works in physics and chemistry.
 However, there is a serious lack of material and devices.
-Fortunately, before coming here, my high school gave me several scholar books and the Laboratory of the prestigious Louis Le Grand high school gave me many electronic devises.
+Fortunately, before coming here, my high school gave me several scholar books and the Laboratory of Lycée Louis Le Grand gave me many electronic devises.
 The teachers and the students were so happy to receive them!”